dirigible-io/dirigible-io.github.io/_posts/blogs/2016-01-21-blogs_dirigible_custom_ds_3.markdown

 Finally, confirm all dialogs.

-And thatís pretty much it.
+And that‚Äôs pretty much it.
 You should have a new data source by the name `mongodb` by now.

-##Putting it to use
+###Putting it to use
-Now that weíve got a Mongo DB data source in Dirigible, put it to some good use.
+Now that we‚Äôve got a Mongo DB data source in Dirigible, put it to some good use.

 	/* globals $ */
 	/* eslint-env node, dirigible */